imagej/imagej.github.io/pages/Keyboard_shortcuts.md

 instead of editing the existing StartupMacros file, the macros(s) can be saved as a separate MyShortcut.ijm or .txt file in the ImageJ/Fiji subfolder `macros/toolsets`.
-Then restart ImageJ/Fiji and click the  at the rightmost side of the fiji toolbar and click the entry MyShortcut.
+Then restart ImageJ/Fiji and click the {% include bc content="\>\>" %}
+at the rightmost side of the fiji toolbar and click the entry MyShortcut.
 This will install your macros and thus activate the associated shortcuts.
 This option is more convenient to distribute macros with keyboard shortcuts to colleagues or via an update site.